gtvj/linux/machine-set-up.md

 Here are a few things I like to do:

-* Screen Display:
-    * Set 'Scale for menu and title bars' to 1.88 (and check that 'Resolution' is 3200 x 1800)
 * Mouse & Touchpad:
     * Set 'Pointer speed' to fastest setting
 * Menu bar: